 Best Time of the Day

 If you want the place to yourself, you should certainly consider going in the morning.
 Or why not for a sunset at the end of the day?
 You will have the most spectacular view if the clouds stay away.
+Lunchtime is also suitable as people are busy eating.
+Enjoy the quiet to go have a picnic by the lake.

-Plan your visit to Lagoa das Sete Cidades
+Plan Your Visit to Lagoa das Sete Cidades

-How to get to Lagoa das Sete Cidades
+How to Get to Lagoa das Sete Cidades

 Lagoa das Sete Cidades is located right next to the village of the same name.
-It is about 25km away from the biggest city on the island – Ponta Delgada – which corresponds to 40 minutes by car.
+It is about 25 km away from the biggest city on the island – Ponta Delgada – which is 40 minutes by car.
+If you are going by the south coast, follow the EN1-1A road.
+Then, you see the directions toward Sete Cidades on EN9-1A.
+It will lead you to the village where you will find the lake.

-What to bring to Lagoa das Sete Cidades
+What to Bring to Lagoa das Sete Cidades

 Did you know